cvxgrp/scs/README.md

 In order to solve SDPs you must have BLAS and LAPACK installed.
 Point `scs.mk` to the location of these libraries.
-Without these you can still solve SOCPs, LPs, and ECPs.
+Without these you can still solve problems using the other cones.

 ### Using SCS in Matlab
 Running `make_scs` in Matlab under the `matlab` folder will produce two mex